steve-c-thompson/standup-bot-serverless/README.md

 ```sh
 npm run serverless-localstack
 ```
-This retrieves the local environment variables and creates a secret and DynamoDB table in the Localstack instance.
+This retrieves the local environment variables and creates secrets and a DynamoDB table in the Localstack instance.

+Localstack runs on port `4566`.

 ### Script Permissions
 Localstack is loaded with scripts in `src/test/scripts`.
 These may need updated permissions to execute.